Zwerm/composite-bs-client-examples/examples/00-bare-bones/README.md

 # Example 00:
-## Bare-bones Bot Socket Client
+## Bare-bones BotSocket Client
 ### Description
-A bare-bones Bot Socket Client.
-This example only demonstrates the connection functionality of the Bot Socket Client.
+A bare-bones BotSocket Client.
+This example only demonstrates the connection functionality of the Composite BotSocket Client.
 See [Example 01](../01-minimal/) for basic message sending and receiving.
 ### Setup
 Copy `env.example` to `.env` and fill out the three variables.